Jake Burger Player Props: White Sox vs. Yankees

 - Burger is batting .265 with seven doubles, a triple, 12 home runs and eight walks.

-- In 34.9% of his games this season, Burger has had at least one RBI.
-He's picked up more than one in 20.9% and driven in three or more of his team's runs in four contests.
+- Burger has an RBI in 15 of 43 games this season, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in four contests.

 - In 20 games this year (46.5%), he has scored, including multiple runs twice.